Skip To Main Content

 • We will work to address reports that suggest there are patterns of harassment or discrimination, even if those reports do not become formal complaints.

-Definitions
+2. Definitions

-1. “Discrimination”: Treating individuals differently, or interfering with or preventing them from enjoying the advantages or privileges afforded to others because of their membership or targeted/perceived membership in a protected category.
+A.“Discrimination”: Treating individuals differently, interfering with, or preventing them from enjoying the advantages or privileges afforded to others because of their membership or targeted/perceived membership in a protected category.
+Policies and practices that have the effect of subjecting individuals to discrimination, or that disparately and adversely impact individuals belonging to a protected category, irrespective of intent, may constitute discrimination.

 Examples include (but not limited to):

-1. disparities in access to educational programs, including extra-curriculars, honor societies and classes.
+1. disparities in access to educational programs, including extra-curriculars, honor societies, and classes;

-3. disparities in the application of school policies, such as dress code enforcement or congregating in informal spaces
+3. disparities in the application of school policies, such as dress code enforcement or congregating in informal spaces.

-2. “Harassment”: Harassment based on membership in a protected category is a form of prohibited discrimination.
-Oral, written, graphic, electronic or physical conduct relating to an individual’s actual or perceived membership in a protected category that has a negative impact on a student and interferes with or limits that individual’s ability to participate in the school unit’s programs or activities by creating a hostile, intimidating or offensive environment.
+B. “Harassment”: Oral, written, graphic, electronic or physical conduct relating to an individual’s actual or perceived membership in a protected category that has a negative impact on a student and interferes with or limits that individual’s ability to participate in the school’s programs or activities by creating a hostile, intimidating, or offensive environment.
+Harassment based on membership in a protected category is a form of prohibited discrimination.

 Examples include (but not limited to):

-1. teasing or joking about a person based on their identity that continues after the accused has been asked to stop
+1. teasing or joking about a person based on their identity that continues after the accused has been asked to stop;

-2. using racial epithets or images
+2. using racial epithets or images; and/or

-3. threatening a person with violence if they don't conform to particular ways of expressing their gender identity (note : threats of violence can also be criminal violations under Maine's Hate Crime laws)
+3. threatening a person with violence if they don’t conform to particular ways of expressing their gender identity (note: threats of violence can also be criminal violations under Maine’s Hate Crime laws).

 Harassment that rises to the level of physical assault, battery and/or abuse, and/or bullying behavior is also addressed in Board Policies JICIA – Weapons, Violence and School Safety and JICK – Bullying.

-3. Sexual Harassment” Sexual harassment is addressed under federal and state laws/regulations.
+C. “Sexual Harassment”: Sexual harassment is addressed under federal and state laws/regulations.
 The scope and definitions of sexual harassment under these laws and Board policy differ, as described below.

 1. Title IX Sexual Harassment